 Where are people talking about this issue?

-I have seen people from all sorts of disability backgrounds talking about the plastic straw issue on Twitter and other social media platforms, especially in the last two weeks.
+I have seen people from all sorts of disability backgrounds talking about plastic straws on Twitter and other social media.
 Each user has been sharing their own experiences on how having access to plastic straws benefit them and their individual disabilities and illnesses.
-I highly recommend exploring this topic more on Twitter if you are interested in being an ally to the disability community- read nine other ways to be an ally here.
+I highly recommend exploring this topic more on Twitter if you are interested in being an ally to the disability community.

 Why is requesting a straw frustrating?

 Many people have suggested that people with disabilities should just request a plastic straw if they need one.
 This is not a great solution for several reasons:

 - Someone shouldn’t have to ask for the same basic accommodation that is provided for everyone else.